adamjoyce/hackerrank-solutions/README.md

 ##Almost Sorted
 - For this question I setup an additional array to the original input and sort this array for comparison.
 - If the original array matches the sorted array I simply output 'yes'.
-- For any values in the two arrays whose indices do not match I store in a vector array.
+- For any values in the two arrays whose indices do not match I store in a seperate vector array.
 - If non-matching values exist there must be at least two of them.
-- This means that if their are exactly two values that are incorrectly placed it is trivial to test to see if when swapped the original values become sorted.
+- This means that if there are exactly two values that are incorrectly placed it is trivial to test to see if when swapped the original values become sorted.
 - If this is the case 'yes swap x y' is printed where x and y are the indices that need to be swapped to form the sorted array.
 - Lastly I reverse the sub-section between the mismatching elements in the original array and iterate over it to check if all the values now match those in the sorted array.
 - If they match I print 'yes reverse x y' where x and y are the start and end indices of the subsection that needs reversing.
-- If they do not match 'no' is printed.
+- If none of the previous tests are true 'no' is printed.

 ##Connected Cells in a Grid
 - I begin by assigning two arrays dX and dY which signify the x and y positions of the eight cells surrounding the cell being tested.
-- My depth first search function takes a single cell's x and y coordinate, marks that cell as visited, and proceeds to check if its surrounding cells contain the value 1 (providing they are within grid range and have not been previously visited).#
+- My depth first search function takes a single cell's x and y coordinate, marks that cell as visited, and proceeds to check if its surrounding cells contain the value 1 (providing they are within grid range and have not been previously visited).
-- The depth first function is recursively called on any cell that contains the value 1 and the overall count is incremented.
+- The depth first search function is recursively called on any cell that contains the value 1 and the overall count is incremented.
 - By using this function I can search through each cell in the grid calculating the number of connected cells from the given cell.
 - The largest connected count is stored and printed.